Heel Pain Caused by Bone Spurs

 Corticosteroid injections can be used to treat the damaged fat pad at the heel.
 The injections can be used temporarily to treat chronic plantar fasciitis.
 In most cases, a multifaceted approach will get you back on your feet within several months.

-Exercises in Physical Therapy can be Helpful
+Stretching exercises and Physical Therapy can be Helpful

 The treatment of heel pain caused bone spurs can be done with physical therapy.
 These exercises improve mobility and ease muscle tension.
 These exercises should not be performed in excess to put additional strain on the sacroiliac and heel spur.
 Strengthening or stretching exercises should be done to activate tissues and connective tissue regeneration.